istio/istio/demos/bookinfo.md

 ### Content Based Routing

+Since we have 3 versions of the reviews microservice running, we need to set the default route.
+Otherwise if you access the application several times, you would notice that sometimes the output contains star ratings.
+This is because without an explicit default version set, Istio will route requests to all available versions of a service in a random fashon.

-1. Set the default route for the reviews microservice to v1
+1. Set the default version for the reviews microservice to v1.

    ```bash
    $ kubectl create -f route-rule-reviews-v1.yaml